Heat (Heat Wave)

 flushing.

-Consider keeping storm windows installed throughout the year.
-Storm
+- Consider keeping storm windows installed

-windows can keep the heat out of a house in the summer the same way they
+windows can keep the heat out of a house in the summer the same way

 keep the cold out in the winter.

-Check air-conditioning ducts for proper insulation.
-Insulation around
+- Check air-conditioning ducts for proper

 ducts prevents cool air from leaking and keeps it directed through the